WMA Declaration of Ottawa on Child Health

 and by the 71st WMA General Assembly (online), Cordoba, Spain, October 2020

-Science has now proven that to reach their potential, children need to grow up in a place where they can thrive – spiritually, emotionally, mentally, physically and intellectually1.
-That place must have four fundamental elements:
+Science has now proven that to reach their potential, children need to grow up in an environment where they can thrive – spiritually, emotionally, mentally, physically and intellectually.
+That place must be characterized by four fundamental elements: